nornir-automation/nornir/CONTRIBUTING.rst

 - How-to guides: This sections goal is to help people solve a specific task with Nornir
 - Reference guides: This section describe the Nornir API and plugins.
 Most of the content in this area is generated from the source code itself.

-Contributions to the documentation can be small fixes such as changing scentences to make the text more clear, or it could be new guides.
+Contributions to the documentation can be small fixes such as changing sentences to make the text more clear, or it could be new guides.

 Contributing plugins
 --------------------